-The Improving Medicare Post-Acute Care Transformation (IMPACT) Act of 2014 requires CMS to develop, implement, and maintain standardized patient assessment data elements for PAC settings to facilitate care coordination, interoperability, and improve Medicare beneficiary outcomes.2 The types of providers covered by the IMPACT Act of 2014 include HHAs, IRFs, LTCHs, and SNFs.
+The Improving Medicare Post-Acute Care Transformation Act of 2014 (the IMPACT Act of 2014) requires CMS to develop, implement, and maintain standardized patient assessment data elements for PAC settings to facilitate care coordination, interoperability, and improve Medicare beneficiary outcomes.
+The types of providers covered by the IMPACT Act of 2014 include HHAs, IRFs, LTCHs, and SNFs.